kilimchoi/technical_interview_questions/QUESTIONS.md

     ```Ex.
 A-->B-->C --> D-->E -->C, C is the node that begins the loop```
 - Check whether a link list is a palindrome
 - Reverse a linked list iteratively and recursively
+- Given a linked list, where each node has a link to a random node in the list, make a copy of the entire list

 **Sorting**
 - Implement bubble sort